2020 United States House of Representatives elections in Idaho

 The 2020 United States House of Representatives elections in Idaho were held on November 3, 2020, to elect the two U.S. representatives from the state of Idaho, one from both of the state's congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 District 1

 The 1st district takes in the Idaho Panhandle and the western Boise area.
-The incumbent is Republican Russ Fulcher, who was elected with 62.8% of the vote in 2018.
+The incumbent was Republican Russ Fulcher, who was elected with 62.8% of the vote in 2018.